Skip to main content

 echo "some content" | s3cmd put - s3://test/file.txt -c proxy.conf

-Verify GET output for all 3 S3 endpoints:
+Verify the GET output for all three S3 endpoints:

 # proxy returns object from main